AP Top 25 Takeaways: Back door to the College Football Playoff is likely to be blocked this season

 With only the worst offense in the Power Five standing in the way, if you're looking for a championship week upset, Indianapolis is probably not the spot.

-The Huskies have lived on the edge, winning six straight games by 10 points of fewer.
+The Huskies have lived on the edge since beating the Ducks, winning six straight games by 10 points of fewer.
 The Ducks' last six victories have been by an average of 26 points, with no one-possession games.
 Huskies-Ducks II could break the Pac-12's playoff drought right before the conference falls apart.

-Alabama (11-1) has been a work in progress all season, but remarkably that's still good enough to give the Crimson Tide a chance to make the CFP for the eighth time in 10 seasons of the four-team format.
+Alabama (11-1) has been a work in progress all season, but that has still been good enough to give the Crimson Tide a chance to make the CFP for the eighth time in 10 seasons of the four-team format.

 In 2021, Bryce Young led a late game-tying drive and Alabama beat a mediocre Auburn team in OT on the way to Atlanta.
 That Tide team then ambushed the unbeaten Bulldogs to force their way into the playoff.

-Georgia made the playoff without winning its conference and won it all.
+Georgia made the playoff without winning its conference that year, and then won it all.
 Ohio State was one of two teams that didn't win its league to make the playoff last year along with TCU, which lost the Big 12 title game after a perfect regular season.

 That path probably won't exist this year.

 No. 7 Texas (11-1) is the Big 12's only CFP hope and will need to beat No. 21 Oklahoma State in the conference title game in Arlington, Texas.
-The Cowboys, who have been all over the place this season, needed a huge comeback and double overtime against BYU to earn their chance to spoil the Longhorns' going-away party.
+The Cowboys (9-3), who have been all over the place this season, needed a huge comeback behind Ollie Gordon II and double overtime against BYU to earn their chance to spoil the Longhorns' going-away party.
 Texas joins the SEC next year.

-In the Atlantic Coast Conference, No. 5 Florida State was trying to stay unbeaten Saturday night against Florida without injured star quarterback Jordan Travis.

-The ACC, the Power Five conference that has absorbed a few big upsets this season, is also down to one CFP contender after No. 9 Louisville (10-2) was knocked off by Kentucky.
+In the Atlantic Coast Conference, Florida State is the lone CFP contender after No. 9 Louisville (10-2) was knocked off by Kentucky.
+The ACC has been the conference most prone to those rare upsets.

 In the final season before playoff expansion to 12 teams, cutting the field to four might be tricky.

+Nix and Penix will have huge stages and massive games to make a final pitch to voters on Friday.

+Nix has been especially good as the Ducks have romped into playoff contention, completing 78% of his passes with 37 touchdown passes.

 AROUND THE COUNTRY: The hiring season is about to go from zero to 60.
 Michigan State made its move Saturday by luring Jonathan Smith away from Oregon State, a tough blow for a school with an uncertain future when it comes to conference affiliation. ...
-Don't be surprised if most teams with openings are not willing to wait another week for coaches involved in conference championship games.
+Don't be surprised if most teams with openings act fast and don't wait for coaches involved in conference championship games.
 Not with the transfer portal opening on Dec.
-4. Texas A&M, Mississippi State and Syracuse could all have their vacancies filled by Monday. ...
-Oklahoma offensive coordinator Jeff Lebby seems to be the front-runner at Mississippi State.
+4. Texas A&M, Mississippi State and Syracuse could all have their vacancies filled by end of business Monday. ...
+Oklahoma offensive coordinator Jeff Lebby seems to be the front-runner at Mississippi State. ...
+The Mountain West championship game will be set Sunday.
+UNLV, with a chance to clinch the top seed, lost its regular-season finale to San Jose State, creating a three-way tie with Boise State and the Spartans atop the Mountain West.
+A set of computer rankings will determine who plays for the conference title next week.
+Boise State seems to be a safe bet to grab one of the spots. ...
+SMU (10-2) tore up Navy and will face No. 18 Tulane (11-1) in New Orleans for the American Athletic Conference championship and maybe a spot in a New Year's Six bowl.
+The Green Wave would be a lock for a second straight big bowl appearance under coach Willie Fritz with another league title.
+If SMU wins, could that open the door for unbeaten and No. 22 Liberty?
+The Flames still have to take care of New Mexico State in the Conference USA title game to remain in consideration.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com.
 Get alerts on the latest AP Top 25 poll throughout the season.
 Sign up here.